Dona Bertarelli: Philanthropy

 After her father died, in 1999 Bertarelli and her brother founded the Bertarelli Foundation to promote the sharing and development of scientific, social and economic knowledge in the field of infertility.
 For ten years, Bertarelli was Chairman of the Foundation.

 An article on the need for blue recovery sustainability, for which Bertarelli was co-author, was published in July 2020.
-Mukhisa Kituyi, Secretary-General of UNCTAD and Berarelli encouraged countries around the world to explore and expand the "Blue economy" a month later.
+Mukhisa Kituyi, Secretary-General of UNCTAD and Berarelli encouraged countries to explore and expand the blue economy.
 In November 2020, Bertarelli praised the decision to protect the waters of the archipelago, which was made by the Island Council of Tristan da Cunha.

 In 2021, the Bertarelli Rare Cancers Fund supported USD 15 million in research projects and community building.
+In October 2022, Bertarelli launched the Sports for Nature partnership with the International Union for Conservation of Nature to raise awareness for the protection of environment through the sporting community.